JacksonWeibelProgramming/Rustangs-17426/README.md

-# The Most Poggers Code
+# The Most Shitty Code

 stolen code only because we suck at writing our own